 Here is a list of In-Network insurance carriers:

 Our financial counselors are knowledgeable and ready to help.
 Please get in touch with any questions.

 - What if I have a question?
 We urge you to ask your medical team any and all questions.

 - How do I reach your office?
 Our office hours are 8:30am to 4:30pm weekdays.
 You can reach us at 417-882-4880 (24 hours a day).
 You can also find us on the Internet at www.ohaclinic.com and through the “See Your Chart” patient access portal.

 - What About Appointments?
 Your next appointment will be scheduled before leaving the office.
 Please contact us 48 hours in advance if you have to cancel an appointment.

 - Are Children Allowed?
 In order to maintain the healthiest environment possible for immunosuppressed patients, children under the age of seven are not permitted in patient care areas.
 Children under the age of 12 are not permitted in the treatment area for the protection of both the child and the patient.

 - How do I get Prescriptions and Refills?
+As you prepare for each office visit, take time to make a list of all your medications.
 Notify your pharmacy when you need prescription refills with the exception of pain medications.
 We can not refill pain medications after hours or on weekends.
 You will need to contact our office 24 hours in advance for pain medication refills.